osresearch/ncube/instructions.md

   * N ← des < 0
   * Z ← des = 0
   * V ← 0
-  * U ← 0
+  * `U` ← 0

-Description:
-The destination and source are "ored" together and the result is stored at the address of the destination.

 Exceptions:
   * none

 #### REM - REMAINDER
+The remainder of the destination divided by the source replaces the destination.
+The following point instruction is used for argument reduction and is always exact.
+However, it is only a partial remainder;
+the instruction must be repeated until Z becomes one (that is the reason for the unusual definition of the Z flag).

 Opcodes:
 ```
   90     REMB       REMainder Byte